It all started when...

 He was raised in San Miguel, a village south of Las Cruces, and attended high school and college not far up the same road.
 After ten years in the U.S. Army, he began a second career working in the medical equipment industry both in and outside the U.S.

-Tony proved a natural choice to lead WE’RE IN, soon becoming its strongest voice.
+Tony proved a natural choice to lead WE’RE IN, soon becoming a strong voice.
 His skill, however, lay in his unending patience and the ability to listen to many other voices.

 Barb Records is all smiles after the group's first visit to Rep. Steve Pearce’s (R-NM) office in Las Cruces.